mdn/webextensions-examples/store-collected-images/webextension-with-webpack/README.md

     npm install

+You can build the extension using:

+    npm run build

+This creates the source bundles for the WebExtension in the `extension` subdirectory, and you can manually install the add-on on Firefox by loading the `extension` from the "about:debugging#addons" page.

-Now you can build the sources and start the extension in one command:
+You can also build the sources and start a new Firefox instance with the add-on installed in one command:

     npm run start

-This creates the source bundles for the WebExtension in the `extension` subdirectory.

-To start a webpack instance that automatically rebuild the extension when you change the sources, in another shell window, you can run the following npm script:
+To start a webpack instance that automatically rebuild the add-on when you change the sources, in another shell window, you can run the following npm script:

     npm run build:watch